 With so many people talking about the “Internet of Things” and many new cellular terms being thrown around, it can be a little hard to follow.
 You need to know what is coming, what is going, and how to choose between all of the different choices.
-I am going to do my best to briefly explain the differences between these technologies and their relevance to users of cellular technology.
+I am going to do my best to briefly explain the differences from 3G to 5G and their relevance to users of cellular technology.

 They have different speeds and features that improve on the previous generation.
-Here is a rundown of the recent generations and what they mean for the future.
+Here is a rundown of 3G to 5G and what they mean for the future.

 3G is the cellular technology that started in 2001 and began being replaced by the faster 4G or LTE in 2009.

 Both Verizon and AT&T have announced that they will be sunsetting or retiring their 3G networks and are no longer accepting any new activations on 3G.
-Verizon is scheduled to dissolve their 3G network at the end of 2019, and AT&T is set to stop operating their 3G network at the end of 2021 (Flash Technology).
+Verizon is scheduled to dissolve its 3G network at the end of 2019, and AT&T is set to stop operating its 3G network at the end of 2021 (Flash Technology).

 4G At a Glance